lastfm/lastfm-windows-desktop/DesktopScrobbler/ReadMe.txt

 If you don't want to adopt the automated versioning, you can remove this requirement, by right-clicking on the 'DesktopScrobbler' project, selecting 'Properties', selecting 'Build Events' and removing the 'Pre-build event command line'

+To use the iTunes Scrobbler Plugin (track iTunes playback) then you must Build this project separately.
+Right-click the 'iTunesScrobblerPlugin' project and 'Build', which will build the plugin into the main application bin folder.

 LastFM API Details
 ------------------